Steven Mithen

-Steven Mithen, (born 16 October 1960) is an archaeologist.
+Steven Mithen (born 16 October 1960) is a British archaeologist.
 He is noted for his work on the evolution of language, music and intelligence, prehistoric hunter-gatherers, and the origins of farming.
 He is professor of early prehistory at the University of Reading.

 Early life and education

 Mithen was born on 16 October 1960.
 In 1983 he graduated with a BA in Prehistory and Archaeology from Sheffield University, followed by a MSc degree in biological computation from York University in 1984 and undertook a PhD in archaeology at Cambridge University, graduating in 1987.

 Academic career

 Mithen began his academic career as a research fellow in archaeology at Trinity Hall, Cambridge from 1987 to 1990.
 He was additionally a Cambridge University lecturer in archaeology (1989–1991), and then a research associate at the McDonald Institute for Archaeological Research from 1991 to 1992.
 In 1992, he joined the University of Reading as a lecturer in archaeology.
 He was promoted to senior lecturer in 1996, made Reader in Early Prehistory in 1998, and has been Professor of Early Prehistory since 2000.